nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

     **More details about available bootable images can be found [here](images.md).
     Customers can also upload their own custom images, as demonstrated in [this documentation](../advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md).**

 - **Flavor** tab: Specify the size of the instance to launch.
-Choose `m1.large` from the 'Flavor' tab by clicking on the "+" icon.
+Choose `cpu-a.4` from the 'Flavor' tab by clicking on the "+" icon.

-!!! note "Note"
+!!! question "Important Note"
     In NERC OpenStack, flavors define the compute, memory, and storage capacity of nova computing instances.
 In other words, a flavor is an available hardware configuration for a server.
-The default flavor is `m1. small` which is too small for the available base images so please do not use it.

     Some of the flavors will not be available for your use as per your resource **Quota** limits and will be shown as below: